 - The first impression when a buyer drives up to your home is critical.
-Walk across the street and look at it through the eyes of a buyer.
-Be tough on yourself.
-What do you see?

 - Take a hard look at the front door and trim.
 Give special attention to this because this is where buyers will get their first opportunity to make a close inspection of your home.
 Does it need repainting or staining?
 Repainting the doors and trim to help make the house look crisp and in good condition is one of the least expensive things you can do to dress up a home.

 - Sweep all decks, walks, porches, and patios and keep them swept.

 - Remove any moss/mildew from all decks, walks, and patios.